Insta360 ONE R Twin Edition

 - Occasional bugs

-Despite seeing everything around them, 360-degree cameras have a limited number of uses.
+Despite having the ability to see everything around them, 360-degree cameras have a limited number of uses.
 The Insta360 One R, however, isn’t your typical 360 camera.
 In fact, it doesn’t have to be a 360 camera at all.
-It’s a modular platform allows you to swap out the 360 lens for a traditional wide-angle action camera lens.
-There’s even a Leica-branded 1-inch sensor mod for capturing higher image quality, but one wasn’t provided for this review.
+Its modular platform allows you to swap out the 360 lens for a traditional wide-angle action camera lens.
+There’s even a Leica-branded 1-inch sensor mod for capturing higher image quality and better low-light shots.

-The One R is made of three main components, the swappable camera module, battery base, and touchscreen.
+The One R is made of three main components — the swappable camera module, battery base, and touchscreen.
 Each is a separate piece, but the latter two are more permanent as they are used with either camera module.
-The $480 Twin Edition (tested) includes a 5.7K 360 mod and a 4K wide-angle mod.
+The $480 Twin Edition includes a 5.7K 360 mod and a 4K wide-angle mod.
+The 1-inch Edition includes the mod that houses a larger one-inch sensor for better image quality.

-Besides fixing the limited number of uses for a 360 camera, the Insta360 One R also builds in a long list of features and a well-designed mobile app for accessing them.
-It doesn’t just break 360 out of its niche — it also competes with GoPro as an action camera.
+The Insta360 One R also builds in a long list of features and a well-designed mobile app for accessing them.
+It doesn’t just break 360 out of its niche — it competes with GoPro as an action camera.

 We loved the Insta360 One R when we saw it at CES 2020, and it earned our Top Tech of CES award for the photography category.
 Let’s see if it lives up to our expectations.